Decision problems, complexity, traces, and representations: Property (C): Proof of Theorem and Proposition

 It is clear that (a) implies (b).
 To prove that (b) implies (a), we assume that (b) holds but not (a) and derive a contradiction.
-Since (a) does not hold, then for each pair of non-conjugate words $\gamma,\eta \in F_r$, the function
+Since (a) does not hold, then for each non-conjugate pair $\gamma,\eta \in F_r$, the function $\Tr_\gamma - \Tr_\eta$ on $\Hom(F_r, G)$ is a non-constant algebraic function.
+Since $\Hom(F_r, G)$ is irreducible,